& Performative Workshop

 and the Anthropocene?
 Moving from this theoretical overview, Pevere

-will critically present her own artistic practice along with a selection
+critically presents her own artistic practice along with a selection

 of other artists works involving organic matter and technology.

-In the participative performance, the artist will engage a discussion
+In the participative performance, the artist engages in a discussion

 with the audience about the themes of anthropocentrism and relationships